 Sooooo, Kim Novak.
-A blonde bomshell whose career isn’t as appreciated as some of her fellow actresses of that decade.
+A blonde bombshell whose career isn’t as appreciated as some of her fellow actresses of that decade.
 A fairly tragic story if you ask me…

-Kim Novak was born Marilyn Pauline Novak on Feburary 13th 1933 in Chicago, Illinois.
-One summer while Kim was modeling cross country for a refrigerator company at trade show in Los Angeles, she and a friend decided to auditon as extras for the Jane Russell film The French Line and the RKO picture Son of Sinbad.
+Kim Novak was born Marilyn Pauline Novak on February 13th, 1933 in Chicago, Illinois.
+One summer while Kim was modeling cross country for a refrigerator company at a trade show in Los Angeles, she and a friend decided to audition as extras for the Jane Russell film The French Line and the RKO picture Son of Sinbad.
 This is where she was spotted by an agent who signed her to a contract to Columbia Pictures.

-It was here that the studio try to mould Kim into something she wasn’t comfortably with (aka another Marilyn Monroe.)
+It was here that the studio tried to mold Kim into something she wasn’t comfortable with (aka another Marilyn Monroe.)
 Novak would make her film debut in the film noir Pushover in 1954 then quickly follow that up with 5 Against the House in 1955.
 Her career would finally pick up when she starred in Picnic in 1955.
 This movie would springboard her into more film roles like The Man With The Golden Arm, Vertigo, and Bell Book and Candle.